 /home/username, where username is your

-log in and open up a new terminal, you are always in your
+log in, you are always in your home directory (

 Try this example, too!.
 Let’s make a sub-directory called